mrredsmasher/iptabme/README.md

 Inspired on https://github.com/Wh1teDrvg0n/safeVPN-THM.git

+The original script will flush everything and if you are working with Docker or other rules in your VM you may have some issues.
+This is the main difference with this script.
+Ive created a specific chain named TRYHACKME so it shouldn't affect your fail2ban, docker, etc rules.

 # Usage

 Once connected to the VPN, deploy a machine, grab the IP address and then use the script: